 - Cervix pain during sex, which may indicate you have problems with your uterus

 Preparing for Your Examination

-Before you go to your doctor appointment to find out why you’re experiencing pain, take notes and make a list of questions to ask.
-Your doctor will likely ask you:
+Before you go to your gynecologist appointment to find out why you’re experiencing pain, take notes and make a list of questions to ask.
+Midtown gynecologist, Dr. Zelmanovich will ask you:

 - What your pain feels like, when it happens, how severe it is and how long it lasts